-The job growth for police and sheriffs is expected to increase about 7% until 2030, which is about the same as all other professions nationally, says the BLS.
+The job growth for police and sheriffs is expected to increase about 3.1% until 2031, which is just lower than the average for all professions nationally (5%), says the BLS.

 There are a few podcasts that offer good information for those interested in national security careers:

 Security Industry Association–Offers profiles of industry leaders and discussions of business issues facing the security industry.